Pascal's Marble Run - this example has six rows of switches and seven collecting bins.

 Graphs showing row 6 and row 30 of Pascal's triangle (with different scales)

-Pascal's triangle also provides a quick way to calculate binomial coefficients.
+Pascal's triangle also provides a quick way to look up binomial coefficients.
 For example, to expand (x+y)6 the number of each x and y power combination follows row 6 of Pascal's triangle:

 (x+y)6 = 1 x6 + 6 x5 y + 15 x4 y2 + 20 x3 y3 + 15 x2 y4 + 6 x y5 + 1 y6